PeterCamilleri/fibonacci_rng/README.md

 #Method #7
 @my_rng = FibonacciRng.new(depth: 12)                 # Random seed, depth = 12
 ```
 Note: Mixing positional and keyword arguments will not, in general, work.
+So
+don't do it!

 #### Generating Pseudo Random Data